MilesOfRoses/my-jekyll/_posts/code/2018-01-27-intro-to-php-part-5.md

   	  <p align="center"><input type="submit" name="submit" value="Send my information"></p>
   	</form>
 {% endhighlight %}
-<p>Finally, this submit button is what actually sends the user's unput to the PHP file that we are about to create.
+<p>Finally, this submit button is what actually sends the user's input to the PHP file that we are about to create.
 All of the data that the user entered will be accessable to PHP.
 The PHP program will store the user's data into variables, and then output those variables back to the browser.
 So far this post has only been about HTML, but not it's time to <em>finally</em> write some PHP to process this form!
 And at the same time, I'll introduce a new programming concept called <strong>conditionals</strong>, which we will use to process our form.</p>

 <h2>Conditionals</h2>
 <p>Conditionals allow for the execution of sections of code depending on whether or not a certain <em>condition</em> is true or not.
 For example:</p>